 - Additionally, the pain can also radiate down one or both arms, into the neck, back, and jaw areas.

-Other symptoms associated with a heart attack are:
+Other symptoms associated with a heart attack can include:

 - Labored breathing